 Let's come right out and say it, you're scared.
 You've worked so hard to be a market leader and no one wants to mess that up.
 But you've gotten complacent about trying new things or won't because you don't want to cannibalise your share.
 I've seen this numerous times, you're not alone.
 But you're wrong.
 A recent study out of NYU and University of Minnesota has shown that “firms are most likely to introduce “radical” patents when their prior technological performance has been just below their aspirations, but such patents are most successful when introduced by firms performing substantially above their aspirations".

 TIP: Innovation should remain a priority.
 The results of the study suggest that you can do so by focusing on extending capability in areas you’re already doing well in and cut back on research in the areas where you’re struggling.

 4 - It's not ready for market

 This is my favourite lie that corporates tell themselves because it immediately signals that we need some Steve Blank and Eric Ries goodness in here pronto.
 Enter the 'Build, Measure, Learn' framework.
-The aim of this model is not to build a final product but to maximize learning through incremental and iterative engineering.
+The aim of this model is not to build a final product but to maximise learning through incremental and iterative engineering.
 Thus, employee mindsets need to be refocused on to learning rather than perfecting.